 Are you ready to start exploring?
 Let's start with the Shibuya Pedestrian Scramble which is the star attraction in Shibuya but also in the whole of Tokyo.

 You can either visit Shibuya Crossing late at night when there is virtually nobody crossing these roads.
 That gives you a pretty cool, post-apocalyptic feel to Tokyo.
-You can also take your time and really enjoy the huge space between the buildings and capture some unique pictures which would be otherwise impossible with the crowds around you.
-This is a whole movie experience in my opinion and something I really recommend you try in Shibuya.
+You can also take your time and really enjoy the huge space between the buildings and capture some unique pictures that would be otherwise impossible with the surrounding crowds.
+This is a whole movie experience in my opinion and something I strongly recommend you try in Shibuya.

 Peak hours are early morning from around 7 am to 9.30 am and just after work, starting around 5 pm until very late.
-As the crossing is a popular meeting point, expect to see an incredible amount of people rushing around up until midnight or even later.
+As the crossing is a popular meeting point, expect to see an incredible number of people rushing around until midnight or even later.

 Fun Fact: During rush hours, it's not uncommon that 2500 people are crossing every time the lights turn green.
 That's about a quarter of a million people every day.
 Be one of them and have fun!